-Jason first experienced the power of coaching as a gymnast, where his coaches helped him advance to become a US junior national team member and a NCAA national champion.
+Jason first experienced the power of coaching as a gymnast, where his coaches helped him advance onto the US junior national team and clinch an NCAA national championship.
 Over time, he’s worked with life, dating, and executive coaches to improve his goals—and brings the best of those experiences to his own practice.

 His ideas on startups, leadership, and innovation have appeared in TechCrunch, Fast Company, and Every and his TED talk on the future of talent has 4.1M views.
 Jason holds a BS and MS in Biology from Stanford University and serves on the board of the Presidential Innovation Fellows Foundation.